-- Melt the butter in a large skillet over medium heat.
-Add the breadcrumbs and garlic, then continuously stir and toss around until evenly golden brown, about 5 minutes.
+- Add the garlic and stir around for about 30 seconds, then add the breadcrumbs and continuously stir and toss around until evenly golden brown, about 5 minutes.
 Transfer to a bowl and allow to cool.

-For the Mac ‘n Cheese
+For the Mac and Cheese

 - Fill a large pasta pot with water and bring to a boil.

 - Slowly pour in the hot milk while vigorously whisking.
 Continue whisking until the mixture bubbles and thickens, about 2 minutes.

 - Remove the pan from the heat, then stir in the salt, nutmeg, black pepper, cayenne pepper, and all but 2 cups of cheese (a mixture of all 3).

 - Bake for about 30 minutes, until golden brown and bubbling on top.
-Allow to rest for about 5-10 minutes before serving.
+Allow to rest for 10 minutes before serving.